Heavy metal and opera are on quite opposite ends of the musical spectrum but Finland has managed to make the two meet

 When a country makes two things well it is a surprise not to see them put together.
 France has wine and cheese; Germany, bread and sausage.
 So of course, Finland has incorporated opera and metal – known sometimes as Operatic Metal or Metallic Opera but most commonly Symphonic Metal.

 Nightwish was the first metal band to incorporate opera singing into their brand of music, with Tarja Turunen – a classically trained soprano as the band's lead vocalist.

 “What I am trying to do is to combine music styles, not to cross from one to another, but completely erase the borders between them,” Tarja has said.
 “The biggest challenge for me is to be able to combine a rock tune with classical vocals and arrangements, including a heavy band with distorted guitars, and still have space for choirs, soundtrack-like ambient sounds and keyboards.”

 A number of bands have followed the lead of Nightwish such as contemporary band, Crimfall, whose energetic female operatic singer Helena Haaparanta dresses in fantastic operatic costume while on stage with her heavy metal band.
-Apocalyptica are another metal band, this time fronted by two classically trained cellists.
-With long hair and leather jackets Perttu Kivilaakso and Eicca Toppinen manage to extract noises from their cellos that any heavy metal guitarist would be proud of.
+Apocalyptica is another metal band, this time fronted by two classically trained cellists.
+With long hair and leather jackets, Perttu Kivilaakso and Eicca Toppinen manage to extract noises from their cellos that any heavy metal guitarist would be proud of.

 The Apocalyptica pair have now released a new Metallica Opera called Indigo.
 Performed entirely on classical instruments, it takes most of its influence from thrash and heavy metal, while nodding towards 19th-century romantic composers.
 In fact, they were invited to create the opera after an artistic director of the Savonlinna Opera Festival asked Apocalyptica to perform at the 100-year-old opera festival.
 Now that really is going full circle.